torahcalc/torahcalc/README.md

 Contributions are welcome!
 Please see [CONTRIBUTING.md](https://github.com/torahcalc/torahcalc/blob/main/CONTRIBUTING.md) for setup instructions.
 Make sure your contribution is meaningful and feel free to open an issue or pull request.

+As we migrate pages from the old site, please see [🚧 TorahCalc Migration Checklist](https://github.com/torahcalc/torahcalc/issues/1) for a list of what still needs to be done.

 ## Support

 If you like this project, give it a ⭐ and share it with friends!